Friona, Texas

 Friona is a city in Parmer County, Texas, United States.
-The population was 4,123 at the 2010 census.
+The population was 4,171 at the 2020 census.
 Friona was established as a small community in 1898 by XIT Ranch, originally called Frio, which is also the word for "cold" in Spanish.

 The community served as a shipping point for the Pecos and Northern Texas Railroads.
-In 1906, The George G. Wright Land CO. chose the community for a colonization project, promising settlers of fertile soil, and a healthful climate.
+In 1906, the George G. Wright Land CO. chose the community for a colonization project, promising settlers of fertile soil, and a healthful climate.
 The community then became known as Friona after the opening of a post office in March 16, 1907 and started to construct various buildings, which were a hotel, livery stable and a bank.
 Soon after, the first church in Friona was constructed, and then in the following year of 1908 a school.

 In 2007, the Texas State Legislature declared Friona the "Cheeseburger Capital of Texas".
 The city began holding the "Cheeseburger Cook-Off and Festival" in 2006.
-Aside from this annual event, only three fast-food locations sell cheeseburgers in Friona, which are: Tasty Cream, Dairy Queen, and Fast Stop.

 The city motto is "The Biggest Small Town in Texas".